Menu

 Type

-• Earbuds vs. in-ear headphones: Some consider in-ear headphones to be different from earbuds because they actually enter the ear canal while earbuds don’t, but this is a fine distinction.
-Many people lump the two types together under the heading of “earbuds.”
-Some prefer the in-ear models because they do a better job of blocking external noise.
-Other people find earbuds to be more comfortable than in-ear headphones because they don’t reach as far into the ear.
+Earbuds vs. in-ear headphones: Some consider in-ear headphones to be different from earbuds because they sit in the ear canal while earbuds don’t, but this is a fine distinction.
+Many people lump the two types together under the word “earbuds.”
+Some people prefer in-ear models because they do a better job of blocking out external noise.
+Others find earbuds to be more comfortable because they don’t reach as far into the ear.

-Water-resistance ratings are usually given as IPX followed by a number ranging from 0 to 8, with 0 indicating no protection against water and 8 representing the highest degree of water protection.
-If you plan to use the earbuds while swimming, look for models rated IPX-8.
-But if you only need a little protection against rain or sweat while working out, you might be able to get by with earbuds rated IPX-6.
+Ingress Protection, or water-resistance, ratings are usually given as IPX followed by a number ranging from 0 to 8, with 0 indicating no protection against water and 8 representing the highest degree of water protection.
+If you plan to use the earbuds while swimming, look for models rated IPX8.
+If you only need protection against rain or sweat while working out, you might be able to get by with earbuds rated IPX6.

 Fit

-Ill-fitting earbuds can hurt or fall out of your ears, making you less likely to use them.
-That’s why it’s crucial to choose a well-fitting pair.
-Everyone’s ear shape is a little different, but by reading through customer reviews of the earbuds you’re considering, you should be able to get some idea of whether fit is a major concern.
-Active individuals should choose waterproof earbuds that have ear hooks to help better hold the earbuds in place while you’re moving.
+Badly fitting earbuds can hurt your ears or fall out, making you less likely to use them, so it’s crucial to choose a well-fitting pair.
+Everyone’s ear shape is a little different, but by reading through customer reviews, you should be able to get some idea of whether fit is a major concern for a particular brand of earbuds.
+Active individuals should choose waterproof earbuds that have ear hooks to help hold them in place while you’re moving.

 Sound quality

-As with any headphones, waterproof earbuds vary in sound quality.
-As a general rule, corded models will produce slightly better sound than wireless earbuds, but you can still find wireless waterproof earbuds with crisp, high-definition sound.
-Read through customer reviews to get a sense of the sound quality of the waterproof earbuds you’re considering.
+As with any headphones, waterproof earbuds vary in the quality of the sound they deliver.
+As a general rule, corded models produce slightly better sound than wireless, but you can find wireless waterproof earbuds that have crisp, high-definition sound.
+Read through customer reviews to get a sense of the sound quality of any earbuds you’re considering.

-If you go with corded earbuds, you have your choice of the traditional Y-shaped cord or asymmetrical cord.
-The Y-shaped cord hangs down in front of you in the shape of a Y, hence the name.
-Asymmetrical cords typically go behind your head, so there’s less of a chance that you’ll hook the cord on something and accidentally pull the earbuds out of your ears or the device.
+If you choose corded earbuds, you have your choice of the traditional Y-shaped cord, which hangs down in front of you, or an asymmetrical cord, which typically goes behind the head.
+With the latter style, there’s less chance that you’ll hook the cord on something and accidentally pull the earbuds out of your ears or the device.

-Many corded waterproof earbuds have some basic controls on the earbuds themselves, so you can play or pause what you’re listening to or increase or decrease the volume.
+Many corded waterproof earbuds have some basic controls on them, so you can play or pause what you’re listening to and increase or decrease the volume.
 This is a nice option if you don’t feel like pulling out your phone or music player every time you want to make a small adjustment.

 Wireless range

-Most wireless waterproof earbuds connect to your devices via Bluetooth.
-Each will have a range, and if you go farther away from your device than this, your headphones will no longer be able to connect to the device.
-Think about what you intend to use the earbuds for and choose some with a range long enough to accommodate this.
+Most wireless waterproof earbuds connect to devices via Bluetooth.
+Each has a maximum range, and if you go farther away from your device than this, your headphones will no longer be able to connect to the device.
+Think about how you intend to use the earbuds and choose a pair with a range that’s long enough.

 Battery life